LACMIP/emu/docs/_documentation/taxonomy.md

 ## Validity tab

-LACMIP uses the *Validity* tab to track more specific information about the status of a name.
-Often, all we need to know is the value for *Currently Accepted?* on the *Invertebrates* tab, but sometimes older names are more complicated and the *Validity* tab gives us the space to record this complexity.
-Validity comments should **not** be related to species **occurrences**; this information is tracked in the *Citations* tab.
+LACMIP uses the *Validity* tab to track more specific information about the status of a name, as well as taxonomic name history.

+For tracking name status, often all we need to know is the value for *Currently Accepted?* on the *Invertebrates* tab, but sometimes older names are more complicated and the *Validity* tab gives us the space to record this complexity. **Validity comments should not be related to species occurrences**; this information is tracked in the *Citations* tab.
 That said, sometimes the validity of a name varies depending on what geologic timeframe it is applied to, and because we do have specimens from a wide range of timeframes you may need to record that variation on this tab.

+For more on using the *Validity* tab to track taxonomic name history, please see documentation about managing [EPICC Taxonomy]({{ site.baseurl }}/documentation/epicctaxonomy/).

 {% include figure image_path="/assets/images/taxonomy_validity.png" alt="Validity tab of the EMu taxonomy module" caption="Screenshot of the *Validity* tab of the Taxonomy module." %}

+You can enter as many rows as you need in the *Name Status (Validity)* table.
+If you want to re-order the entries, click and drag the lefthand row number.
 The fields on this tab are...

 Reason
 : Not in use.

 Reference
 : Attach a [bibliography record]({{ site.baseurl }}/documentation/bibliography/) to support your validity comment.
-For comments based on the pre-migration EPICC taxonomic dictionary, this exists as a bibliographic record (irn 3062).
+For comments based on the pre-migration EPICC taxonomic dictionary, this exists as a "EPICC Taxonomic Dictionary" bibliographic record.
 For comments based on notes or specimens in the collection, this can be the "LACMIP Collection" record.
 Personal communication can be cited here as well.

 Comments
 : Enter your comments here. **See table below for preferred comments and formatting consistency.**  If you are unsure of what comment to add, do a wildcard search (*Comments* = `\*`) for all current validity comments in use and proceed accordingly.
 Suggestion: use the Ditto function to maintain consistency when entering the same comments on multiple taxon records.